C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/catalyst-accelerator-mentors/campaign-brief.md

 linkTitle: " Catalyst Accelerator & Mentors"
 type: docs
 hide_feedback: true
+description: "How can Catalyst harness professional firepower to bootstrap an accelerator environment that amplifies and commercializes funded projects?"
 ---
 How can Catalyst harness professional firepower to bootstrap an accelerator environment that amplifies and commercializes funded projects?